-• Shorts, which are fingertip length to the top of the side slit, may be worn to Saturday cross country games.
+Uniform shorts may be worn to Saturday cross-country games.

 Enrichment Classes

 Art

 The opportunity to experience a variety of mediums and techniques is offered to students during regularly scheduled art classes.

 Computer

 Fourth, fifth, and sixth grade students attend keyboarding class.
 Students are taught basic keyboarding skills and are provided the opportunity to advance according to their abilities.
 Students in fifth and sixth grade are also taught skills in producing computer items.